-How Paclitaxel Injection works, side effects, interactions and precautions.
+How Paclitaxel (with polyoxyethylated castor oil) Injection works, side effects, interactions and precautions.

 (pak'' li tax' el)

-Paclitaxel injection must be given in a hospital or medical facility under the supervision of a doctor who is experienced in giving chemotherapy medications for cancer.
+Paclitaxel (with polyoxyethylated castor oil) injection must be given in a hospital or medical facility under the supervision of a doctor who is experienced in giving chemotherapy medications for cancer.

-Talk to your doctor about the risks of receiving paclitaxel injection.
+Talk to your doctor about the risks of receiving paclitaxel (with polyoxyethylated castor oil) injection.

 WHY is this medicine prescribed?

-Paclitaxel injection manufactured with human albumin is used to treat breast cancer that has not improved or that has come back after treatment with other medications.
-Paclitaxel injection manufactured with polyoxyethylated castor oil is used to treat ovarian cancer (cancer that begins in the female reproductive organs where eggs are formed), breast cancer, and lung cancer.
-Paclitaxel injection with polyoxyethylated castor oil is also used to treat Kaposi's sarcoma (a type of cancer that causes patches of abnormal tissue to grow under the skin) in people who have acquired immunodeficiency syndrome (AIDS).
+Paclitaxel (with polyoxyethylated castor oil) is used along or along with other chemotherapy medications to treat breast cancer, ovarian cancer (cancer that begins in the female reproductive organs where eggs are formed), and non-small cell lung cancer (NSCLC).
+Paclitaxel (with polyoxyethylated castor oil) injection is also used to treat Kaposi's sarcoma (a type of cancer that causes patches of abnormal tissue to grow under the skin) in people who have acquired immunodeficiency syndrome (AIDS).
 Paclitaxel is in a class of medications called antimicrotubule agents.
 It works by stopping the growth and spread of cancer cells.